Urban Futures Open Research School

 The admission process

-Applications to the Research School will be evaluated by at least three external experts with scientific qualifications from different fields.
-The scientific quality and relevant qualifications from practice and/or transdisciplinary research qualifications will be evaluated.
-The scientific and practical qualifications will also be evaluated in relation to academic and practice experience
+Applications to the Research School will be evaluated by at least three experts with scientific qualifications from different fields.
+Scientific or relevant qualifications from practice will be evaluated.
+Previous transdisciplinary research experiences are also qualifying.

 The Research School has the following organisational set up:

 The Management Group is responsible for guiding the development of the Urban Futures Open Research School and for developing activities that are in line with the overarching goals.

 Scientific Co-production Committee